Endrick (footballer, born 1995): Selangor

 In January 2019, Endrick joined Malaysia Super League club, Selangor.
-He make his debut in a 1–1 draw to Felda United on 3 February.
-Endrick scored his first goal for the club in a 4–2 lost to Johor Darul Ta'zim on 1 March.
+He made his debut in a 1–1 draw to Felda United on 3 February.
+Endrick scored his first goal for the club in a 4–2 loss to Johor Darul Ta'zim on 1 March.

 Penang

-On 5 March 2020, Endrick moved to Malaysia Premier League club, Penang.
-He helped them to win the 2020 Malaysia Premier League, thus securing their promotion to the 2021 Malaysian Super League.
+On 5 March 2020, Endrick moved to Malaysia Premier League club Penang.
+He helped them win the 2020 Malaysia Premier League, thus securing their promotion to the 2021 Malaysian Super League.

 Johor Darul Ta'zim

+Endrick with Johor Darul Ta'zim in 2024.

 On 5 January 2023, Endrick signed for Johor Darul Ta'zim as part of their campaign in the upcoming 2023 Malaysia Super League and 2023-24 AFC Champions League campaign.
 As he had been playing in Malaysia for the last 5 years, he is registered as a local player after acquiring Malaysian citizenship.
 Endrick scored on his debut in a 3–0 win against Kuala Lumpur City on 1 March.
-He went on to scored in three consecutive league match onwards.
-On 19 September, he make his AFC Champions League debut in a 1–0 lost to Japanese club Kawasaki Frontale.
-Endrick manage to scored his first AFC Champions League goal in a 4–1 win over Thailand club BG Pathum United on 12 December.
+He went on to score in three consecutive league matches thereafter.
+On 19 September, he made his AFC Champions League debut in a 1–0 loss to Japanese club Kawasaki Frontale.
+Endrick managed to score his first AFC Champions League goal in a 4–1 win over Thailand club BG Pathum United on 12 December.

-Ho Chi Minh City (loan)
+Cong An Ho Chi Minh City (loan)

-On 11 August 2024, Endrick is loaned to V.League 1 side Ho Chi Minh City until the end of the 2024–25 season.
+On 11 August 2024, Endrick was loaned to V.League 1 side Ho Chi Minh City until the end of the 2024–25 season.
 On 22 September, he scored and assisted a goal in a 2–1 win over Quy Nhon Binh Dinh.

+Cong An Ho Chi Minh City

+On 8 August 2025, Endrick signed a long-term contract with Cong An Ho Chi Minh City.
+In the 2025–26 V.League 1, Cong An Ho Chi Minh finished only 5th.
+After this result, CAHCM announced the departure of Endrick, together with Peter Makrillos, Matheus Felipe, and Raphael Utzig.

+Star City

+On 19 July 2026, Endrick left Vietnam to join Malaysia Super League club Star City, formerly known as Immigration FC.
+He joined seven other local players signed by the club during the same transfer window.